sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

     * *Storage*: A component provides data to be persisted in a repository.
 * **Directive**: Commonly referred to as "Send-and-Forget", a directive is an asynchronous interaction whereby a component requests information from another component but does not wait/block for a response.
 The receiving component may reply later via callbacks or further interactions, but it is not mandatory.

+Each interaction will convey a payload of information.
+The payload information is expected to contain sub-domain-specific characteristics and instructions.

 # Security Domain Workflows
 This section describes three primary information security domains from which workflows may be derived: IT Asset Management, Vulnerability Management, and Configuration Management.